bendavies99/docker-compose-lamp/README.md

 then you will need to setup up the database goto localhost:8100 for PMA and then create a database called webim and then import the SQL file found at install/webim.sql and turn off enablessl and forcessl in chatconfig

+It is setup to work with webim.test/webim but you have to edit your systems hosts for that.

 ### finally goto localhost:80/webim

 ## Happy developing!